 Did you forget to pick up another hair conditioner?
 If so and you don’t have time to make a diy hair conditioner recipe, then good old mayonnaise or coconut oil makes another of these ideas for diy beauty hacks.
 You can also use some olive oil in the same way, wrap some cling wrap around your head and keep on until shampooing.
 By the way, you can pull out your hair dryer to gently heat up those wrapped strands to help the oil penetrate more deeply like a hot oil hair treatment.

 Smoothing cream for hair is something important for those with curls since it controls frizz.
 Try a mix of hair conditioner and styling gel the next time you find that you are out of the product can save your hair from disaster.

-Another of these hacks is using coconut oil or olive oil for an eye makeup remover.
+Another of these 20 diy beauty hacks is using coconut oil or olive oil for an eye makeup remover.
 They have nice glide and can serve the purpose until you buy another.

 If you find that you’re suddenly out of blush, you can make do just by dabbing some lipstick on your cheeks.

-There is a great deal more of these diy beauty hacks that I can share, but this is enough for now.
+There is a great deal more of these homemade beauty substitutions that I can share, but this is enough for now.
 Don’t worry because I will share more of them with you in a future post.
 If you have any more substitutes when running out of those beauty products, please share here.